Do you ever stare at a sheet of paper with three equations and think, “What on earth do I do next?”

 a₃x + b₃y + c₃z = d₃

 Here, x, y, and z are the unknowns we’re trying to find.
 The coefficients (a, b, c) and constants (d) come from the equations themselves.
-In real‑world terms, think of each equation as a rule that the unknowns must satisfy simultaneously.
-The goal is to find a single set of values that sits at the intersection of all three rules Simple, but easy to overlook..
+So naturally, in real‑world terms, think of each equation as a rule that the unknowns must satisfy simultaneously.
+The goal is to find a single set of values that sits at the intersection of all three rules Less friction, more output..

 Why It Matters / Why People Care